Keep an eye on the Wisconsin protest vote | KRDO

 Read this dispatch from CNN’s Jeff Zeleny and Gregory Krieg on the spoiler role Robert F. Kennedy Jr. could play as an independent candidate in a state like Wisconsin.
 They note that when the Green Party’s Jill Stein was a candidate in Wisconsin in 2016, Trump won.
 When Stein was off the ballot in 2020, he lost.

-There is an “uncommitted” option on Tuesday’s presidential primary ballots in Connecticut and Rhode Island as well.
-New York is also conducting a primary, but does not list “uncommitted” as an option.
+There was an “uncommitted” option on Tuesday’s presidential primary ballots in Connecticut and Rhode Island as well.
+New York also conducted a primary, but does not list “uncommitted” as an option.

 RELATED: In quest to change voting rules, Republicans push ballot measures in key battleground states